Timeless classics made from recycled PET bottles

 HOW WILL NEW TECHNOLOGY AND INNOVATION HELP CREATE A MORE SUSTAINABLE FASHION FUTURE?

-“Optimizing technology around renewable energy will also be key.
+“Optimising technology around renewable energy will also be key.
 This sector is in constant development and we are already seeing solar power in some countries that is cheaper than the power grid.
-The next step is to optimize its capacity and storage.”
+The next step is to optimise its capacity and storage.”

-“AI is one of the most powerful tools we have in the transition towards a circular and sustainable fashion system.
+“AI is one of the most powerful tools we have in the transition toward a circular and sustainable fashion system.
 With AI we can make better decisions that impact our world in a sustainable way.
-One central aspect is to avoid over-production, which leads to unnecessary transports and warehousing, for example.
+One central aspect is to avoid over-production, which leads to for example unnecessary transports and warehousing.
 With the help of AI, we can align supply and demand much better, with the goal of only producing what we are selling.”